 - A disclosure form

-It follows then that under the Contractual Disclosure Facility you have three options:
+It follows then that you have three options:

-- Owning up to fraud via the Contractual Disclosure Facility
+- Owning up to fraud via this disclosure process

 - Deciding not to own up to fraud – referred to as the denial route